 The CFAA broadly deems the following actions as federal crimes:

 Most computer and internet frauds are adjudged based on CFAA as these crimes involve more than one state.
-The Federal Bureau of Investigation (FBI) is the government agency that is typically in-charge of working and dealing with computer fraud and internet crimes.
+The Federal Bureau of Investigation (FBI) is the government agency typically in charge of working and dealing with computer fraud and internet crimes.
 A person found guilty of committing a crime stated under the CFAA is either asked to pay a fine or imprisoned or both depending on the nature and severity of their crime.
 On average, a person guilty of first offenses is charged US$ 5000 per crime and can be imprisoned for up to 10 years.

 Hiring a computer and internet fraud lawyer will benefit you in the following ways: